joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/22/world/middleeast/israeli-banks-palestinian-economy.html

 **What Can a Poll Tell Us?**\
-`Everyone wants to know who’s going to win an election, but predicting the outcome isn’t a poll’s only job.
-The polling reporter Ruth Igielnik shares how polls are also judged on their ability to reveal the dynamics underlying a race, as well as to uncover how shifting tides and core issues shape the views of the electorate.`\
+`Everyone wants to know who will win an election, but polls do more than predicting outcomes.
+The polling reporter Ruth Igielnik shares how polls are also judged on their ability to reveal electorate dynamics.`\
 https://www.nytimes.com/video/insider/100000010994126/what-can-a-poll-tell-us.html

 **Map: 3.5-Magnitude Earthquake Shakes Western Nevada**\